PranavGhante/Research-Assistant/README.md

 ---

 ## ✨ Features
-- 📝 **Summarize Selected Text**: Highlight any text on a webpage and instantly get a concise summary.
+- 📝 **Summarize Selected Text**: Highlight any text on a webpage and instantly get a concise summary with help of AI.
 - 📌 **Save Notes**: Create and manage your personal notes directly inside the extension.
 - 🔍 **Research Friendly**: Perfect for students, researchers, and professionals to quickly capture insights.
 - 💾 **Persistent Storage**: Notes are saved and can be revisited anytime within the extension.